-'Tis the season to sip warm cider and enjoy live music in a field.
-Yes, festival season is upon us and to help you plan your summer we’ve rounded-up all of this year’s offerings in one seriously handy calendar.
-Whether you’re after a week-long getaway or whether you're after inspiration for one of the upcoming long weekends, our 2014 festivals calendar has all the dates you need for your diary this summer.
+Warm cider, live music and anxious weather-watching: the summer festival season has become a British tradition.
+To help you plan a fab summer we’ve rounded up this year’s biggest and best UK festivals in one handy calendar.
+Whether you’re after a city weekender or fields full of fun, our 2015 festivals calendar has all the dates you need for your diary this festival summer.

 This page will be updated as more events and line-ups are confirmed.

 Returning to the grand grounds of Hertfordshire's Hatfield House for the second year, premier dance festival Eastern Electrics has grown into an even bigger beast for 2015: the capacity of the one-day event has expanded to 12,000 people, plus the organisers have added an eighth stage and a 'ravey woodlands' area, which will no doubt delight the party-hungry hordes.Read more

 Line-up includes Björk, Ben Howard, George Clinton And Parliament/Funkadelic, Roisin Murphy, Nick Mulvey, Nils Frahm, Hercules And Love Affair, Benjamin Clementine and Ibibio Sound Machine.

 The ever-magical August getaway returns for its fifth year in Oxfordshire, with a top-notch music line-up.
 But Wilderness isn't just about great sounds: from outdoor theatre to talks and debates, horse riding to yurt-building, a lakeside spa and even long table banquets with leading chefs, this is much more than a music festival.Read more